 If your GP thinks you’re at risk of microalbuminuria, they may ask you to do a urine test.
 Your urine sample will usually be sent to a laboratory for testing.
 There are several ways to diagnose microalbuminuria.

 Your urine may be tested for its albumin to creatinine ratio.
 This measures how well your kidneys are working.
 You may be diagnosed as having microalbuminuria if your albumin to creatinine ratio is higher than:

 If your GP thinks you have microalbuminuria, you may be asked to provide more than one urine sample on several occasions to confirm the diagnosis.

-Your GP may ask you to collect urine samples over a set amount of time (such as over four hours, overnight or over a 24-hour period).
-This is because levels of protein can vary throughout the day and night so it will help to give a more accurate measurement of how much albumin you lose in your urine.
-If you’re asked to collect urine samples over a set amount of time, it will be tested for its level of albumin instead of its albumin to creatinine ratio.
+Your GP may ask you to collect urine samples over four hours, overnight or over a 24-hour period.
+This is because levels of protein can vary throughout the day and night.
+It will help to give a more accurate measurement of how much albumin you lose in your urine.
+Urine samples collected over a set amount of time will be tested for levels of albumin instead of their albumin to creatinine ratio.
 If you have between 30 and 300mg of albumin in your urine, you’ll be diagnosed with microalbuminuria.
 However, the test results can be affected by:

 Tell your GP or nurse if you have any health problems or if any of the above factors apply to you.
 Your urine test can be rearranged for another day.